johanjerger/btt-c-game/README.md

 [![Version: v1.1](https://img.shields.io/badge/Version-v1.1-blue.svg)](https://github.com/johanjerger/btt-c-game/releases/v1.1)

   btt is a c game, where you can see some concepts of this lenguage and have fun in your favorite terminal.

+## Note

+- If you are an older player for btt, please see the changelog.rm file.

 ## Installation